Searching ...

 Daytona Beach at night

-Home to the famous NASCAR races at its world-famous Daytona International Speedway, this city arguably has more activities than anywhere else in Florida.
+Home to the famous NASCAR races at its world-famous Daytona International Speedway, this city arguably has more activities than anywhere else on the East Coast of Florida.
 From sailing, surfing, kayaking, and parasailing to art shows, Bike Week, street festivals, and outdoor concerts – Daytona will keep you busy!

 The City of Daytona Beach includes mainland and barrier island living.
 Four bridges connect to the historic beachside neighborhoods.

-The island has countless attractions, from the Daytona Beach Bandshell, where free outdoor concerts are hosted, to the Daytona Lagoon adventure park.
+The island has countless attractions, from the Daytona Beach Bandshell, where free outdoor concerts are hosted, to the Daytona Lagoon Adventure Prk.
 Along the A1A are beach resorts, dining, and boutique shopping.

 Daytona Beach’s island housing options contain condos with ocean views and historic single-family homes.
 Neighborhoods include South Peninsula, Surfside, Seabreeze, Bayshore Bath and Tennis Club, Ortona, and Triangle Park.